emres13/emresardogancode2/Final/Tutorial/Sun, Earth, Moon - Tutorial.md

 Code 2 - openFrameworks
 <b> </b>

+Studio 2 - Lab 2 - BFA_DT
+<b> </b>

 [https://github.com/emres13/emresardogancode2](https://github.com/emres13/emresardogancode2)

 This is a creative coding sketch which shows circle of life by using texture in a 3D space.
 The sketch is also designed to satisfy visual requirements of a audio narrative project based on an emotional journey.

 ## Audio Narrative Project

-This is the helmet I build for my imaginary space journey, representing the lack of support that can be faced under an unknown culture.
+This is the helmet I build for my imaginary space journey.

 ![](https://github.com/emres13/emresardogancode2/blob/master/Final/Tutorial/Images/helmet1.jpg)